Fine Arts Coordinator, Instrumental and Choral Music Instructor, K-12, SAD #61

 What do you like best about being an arts educator?

-Three keys to a successful visual and performing arts education:
+What do you believe are three keys to ANY successful visual and performing arts education?

 How have you found assessment to be helpful to you in your classroom?

 Assessment has helped me to stay focused on the key elements of my program.
 It also compels me to reevaluate and adapt in accordance with the needs of my students.
 A fringe Assessment has helped me to stay focused on the key elements of my program.
 It also compels me to reevaluate and adapt in accordance with the needs of my students.
 A fringe benefit of assessment is that students pay attention to the grading rubrics and what is required of them to meet standards.
 In this regard, I feel that today’s students take the arts classes more seriously than their predecessors.

 What have been the benefits in becoming involved in the arts assessment initiative?

 The Maine Arts Assessment Initiative has introduced me to some passionate arts educators statewide.
 Participating in this initiative has consequently energized me both in and out of the classroom.
 We must all be continually involved in advocacy, both individually, and collectively.
 MAAI has taught me that, “One of us is never as strong as all of us,” and that as a cohesive unit, we have been empowered to elevate arts education for the students of Maine!

 What are you most proud of in your career?